aws-samples/aws-refarch-wordpress/README.md

 - Please get the number of php files using “find . -type f -print | grep php | wc -l” in your WordPress directory.
 This number should be smaller than your opcache.max_accelerated_files settings.
 This setting controls how many PHP files, at most, can be held in memory at once.
 It's important that your project has LESS FILES than whatever you set this at.

-- Please set the opcache.memory consumption to 512MB (opcache.memory_consumption=512).
-The default value for this 64 (MB).
-In case memory size turns out to be a limiting factor for your workload, we can even configure opcache.file_cache.
-Also, please disable the opcache.validate_timestamps.
-Though it is not recommended that validate_timestamps is disabled in production, this ensures that calls are not being made to the NFS server to ensure opcache’s coherency during your testing.
+- The default value for opcache.memory consumption is 64 MB.
+Increasing this setting could improve performance by caching more files in memory.
+Consider setting this to a value of 512MB (opcache.memory_consumption=512) or more to improve performance.
+Testing different opcache.memory consumption values is recommended to optimize the performance for your particular workload.
+In case memory size turns out to be a limiting factor, the cloudformation template also configures opcache.file_cache to use local storage (an EBS or instance store volume).
+During testing we recommend disabling opcache.validate_timestamps so calls are not being made to the NFS server to ensure opcache’s coherency.
+It is not recommended that opcache.validate_timestamps be disabled in production.

 To learn more about OPcache, please read http://php.net/manual/en/book.opcache.php